IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

 Role of IPA Representatives

 19. IPA Board Representatives have link roles in relation to various IPA Constituent Organizations.
 These roles include informing Societies about the CAPSA programme and encouraging them to present Application Forms.
 In particular, Representatives will be in a position to advise event organizers on how well their proposals meet the aims of the CAPSA programme.
-The list of Board members and their link Societies is attached to this document.
+A list of current Board members can be found here.

 Conflicts of Interest